MRU-CSIS-3512-001-202301-LEC/course-materials/course-outline.md

 ### Written Quizzes (5 x 10%)

-Written quizzes are closed-book assessments that will be held during lecture times and take 40 minutes.
-(The remaining 40 minutes will be spent going over the quiz.)
+Written quizzes are closed-book assessments that will be held during lecture times and take some portion of the class (likely 30 to 50 minutes).
+The remaining portion of the class will be used to go over the quiz.

 The quizzes will focus on understanding and applying the concepts taught in class.
-They will primarily be made up of multiple-choice, true-false, and short answer style questions.
+They will primarily be made up of multiple-choice, true-false, short answer style questions, and coding on paper.

 Students will not normally be permitted to write a missed written quiz at a later date.
 If a quiz **is** missed, the weighting of the missed quiz _may_ be shifted to a future quiz - but only at the instructor's discretion, based on the situation.